jmichault/flash_cc2531-dok/en/index.md

    ```
 If you get a lot of lines then you have to change nutrition block.

-2. Get off the key to disturbing materials: speakers, Wi-Fi router, ... (° 1 ° 1
+2. Get away the key to disturbing materials: speakers, Wi-Fi router, ...